| Real Name | Gemma Arterton |

 Personal life

-Arterton met production assistant John Nolan on the set of Quantum of Solace and they lived together in London.[65]
-In 2008, she had a relationship with the Spanish stuntman Eduardo Muñoz, whom she met on the set of Prince of Persia: The Sands of Time.
-They lived together in a London flat, but they split up after six months.[66]
+Arterton met production assistant John Nolan on the set of Quantum of Solace and they lived together in London.[67]
+In 2008, she had a relationship with Spanish stuntman Eduardo Muñoz, whom she met on the set of Prince of Persia: The Sands of Time.
+They lived together in a London flat for six months before the relationship ended.[68]

 Arterton married Stefano Catelli in 2010.[69]
 They separated in 2013,[70] and, in August 2015, their divorce was finalised "by consent" at the Central Family Court in High Holborn.[71]
 Arterton said she "never really believed in exchanging vows" and that she was not sure she would "want to walk down the aisle again".[70][72]
 In 2013, Arterton stated that she wanted to wait until she has accomplished something in the acting world before having children.[73]